jamesplease/router-comparison/README.md

 `"*notFound"`

 This works really well for Ember, but not so well for Backbone.
-The difference is that Ember has a unique matching algorithm: less specific routes are matched last (see: sort by specificity).
+The difference is that Ember has a unique matching algorithm: less specific routes are matched last (see:
+[sort by specificity]((#sort-specificity))).
 So even if you specify the 404 route first, it won't be matched unless nothing else does.

 Backbone isn't so smart.
 It matches on a first come, first serve basis, which requires you to place the 404 route last.
 In practice, this can end up being a tedious requirement to fulfill.

-Other libraries use one of two other abstractions for routes: either a special named route, and/or a pubsub event that is fired on the router itself.
+Other libraries use one of two other [abstractions for 404s](#404-abstraction): either a special named route, and/or a pubsub event that is fired on the router itself.

 ##### Thoughts